-• Possession of electronic equipment (B.P.
-5136)
+• Possession of electronic equipment

 The school will supply any electronic equipment or devices necessary for participation in the educational program.
 Students shall not use or possess any electronic equipment on school property or at any school sponsored activity without the permission of the Director of Secondary Education.
 Examples of prohibited include but are not limited to cell phones, non-school issued laptops and iPad/tablet, etc., Head phones, if permitted by the instructor, should be at a volume where students are able to respond to GCCC staff and emergency announcements.
 All items are subject to search by GCCC administration (according to Search and Seizure Policy).
-Students disregarding regulations regarding the use of electronic equipment will have the property confiscated for the class period.
-The next violation will result in the property confiscated until the end of the day.
-For additional violations, the property will be confiscated until a family member/guardian can come to pick up the item; and disciplinary action will be taken including loss of phone during school hours.
+Students may wear smart watches to check the time but can not use them to communicate, listen to music, play games, etc. Teachers will have individual classroom procedures for smart watches.
+Repeated infractions may result in additional discipline.